 C. God was pleased with us when we surrendered our selves and accepted Jesus as our personal savior in faith.
 God also wants us to carry out a noble task for Him.

-3. Response to the call
+3. Mary’s response to God’s call

 A. Mary could not understand the Angel’s words.
 Whether or not she could even after the Angel’s explanation is doubtful.